redbox-mint/website-redboxresearchdata/support.md

 ## Project Services

-ReDBox is proudly developed and maintained by QCIF's Enterprise Services Group, a dedicated team of software engineering professionals with deep expertise in software development and integration.
+ReDBox is proudly developed and maintained by QCIF's Enterprise Solutions Group, a dedicated team of software engineering professionals with deep expertise in software development and integration.
 We provide a wide range of project services to ReDBox clients, QCIF's member universities,